Are foundation models for computer vision good conformal predictors?: Experiments

-Confidence calibration typically smooths the distribution of the class softmax scores, which results in less confident predictions.
+\textbf{Effect on set efficiency.} Confidence calibration typically smooths the distribution of the class softmax scores, which results in less confident predictions.
 Consequently, the dominant value in the predicted softmax vector is typically lower in calibrated models.
-Nevertheless, since CP methods provide theoretical guarantees (under the \textit{data exchangeability} assumption \cite{vovk_book}) to satisfy the target marginal coverage of $1-\alpha$, these changes in the softmax distributions affect the conformalization obtained \textit{pre-TS}.
+Nevertheless, since CP methods provide theoretical guarantees (under the \textit{data exchangeability} assumption \citep{vovk_book}) to satisfy the target marginal coverage of $1-\alpha$, these changes in the softmax distributions affect the conformalization obtained \textit{pre-TS}.
 We present in Table \ref{tab:cal_metrics} the results for the average set size and minimum class-conditional coverage before and after scaling the logits with TS.
 Furthermore, we include the Expected Calibration Error (ECE) values to verify that model calibration has improved.

 These results show that if the model is calibrated, its prediction set size tends to be larger, particularly for adaptive CP approaches (RAPS, and more specifically, APS).
-Fig. \ref{fig:delta_set_size_ts} further delves into these results, where we plot the distribution of differences between the set size of samples before and after calibration (i.e., a point in the distribution is $\mathcal{C}(x_i)-\mathcal{C}(x_i^{TS})$).
+Figure~\ref{fig:delta_set_size_ts} further delves into these results, where we plot the distribution of differences between the set size of samples before and after calibration (i.e., a point in the distribution is $\mathcal{C}(x_i)-\mathcal{C}(x_i^{TS})$).
 We can identify that the overall larger size in APS is caused by a consistent efficiency degradation across samples and not a few atypical cases with large conformal sets.

-We also observe that class-conditional coverage is typically improved on calibrated models, particularly when they are conformalized by adaptive CP methods.
+\textbf{Effect on class-conditional coverage.} We also observe that class-conditional coverage is typically improved on calibrated models, particularly when they are conformalized by adaptive CP methods.
 Thus, these results suggest that calibrating vision foundation models decreases efficiency while marginally enhancing class-conditional coverage, particularly on adaptive CP.